 Ingredients for Buckwheat Jam Thumbprint Cookies

-Ground cinnamon: Cinnamon adds to the earthiness of the cookies.
+Cinnamon powder: Cinnamon gives the cookies a subtle earhiness.
 Since we only use a small amount, it doesn’t make the cookies taste like cinnamon.
 You can leave it out if you prefer.

 1Preheat your oven to 160°C fan-forced / 180°C / 350°F and line a baking tray with baking paper.

-2Whiz the almonds in a food processor or blender to turn them into fine crumbs.
-Place them in a mixing bowl and add the buckwheat flour, salt and cinnamon.
+2Process the almonds in a food processor or blender until finely ground.
+Place them in a mixing bowl and add the buckwheat flour, cinnamon and salt.
 Stir to combine.
 Add the olive oil and maple syrup and mix well until you get a dough.

-3Press the mixture into 16 balls and place them onto the lined baking tray.
+3Press the mixture into 16 balls and place them on the lined baking tray.
 I do this by pressing the mixture into one large sausage, splitting it in two, then splitting each half in two, then repeating this twice more on each portion to get 16 portions.
-Use your fingers to flatten each ball and make a well in the centre of each cookie.
-If the mixture cracks around the edges, use your fingers to smooth it out.
-The cookies will stay pretty much the same shape as they bake.
+Use your fingers to make an indentation in the middle of each cookie.

-4Spoon some jam into the centre of each cookie.
+4Spoon some jam into the indentation in each cookie.
 Bake in the preheated oven for 20 minutes or until the edges of the cookies are just starting to brown.

 5Allow the cookies to cool on the tray.
-The jam will bubble up in the oven so you need to let the cookies sit and cool before eating (otherwise you’ll burn your mouth!).
+The jam will be very hot straight out of the oven, so let them cool before eating.